 IDM (Information Delivery Manual): Standard referring to the processes specified when a certain type of information is required during a property life cycle, and the one that must deliver such information.

-IFC (Industry Foundation Classes): A standard filing cabinet made with the Building Smart to smooth the information Exchange and interoperability between software applications in a BIM workflow.
+IFC (Industry Foundation Classes): A standard filing system made with BuildingSMART to smooth the information Exchange and interoperability between software applications in a BIM workflow.